evansneath/compiler/README.md

    Functions currently being defined are visible in the statement set of the function itself (so that recursive calls are possible).
 * No forward references are permitted or supported.
 * Expressions are strongly typed and types must match.
-Howerever, there is automatic conversion in the arithmetic operators to allow any mixing between integers and floats.
-Furthermore, the relational operators can compare booleans with integers (booleans are converted to integers as `false = 0`, `true = 1`).
+However, there is automatic conversion in the arithmetic operators to allow any mixing between integers and floats.
+Furthermore, the relational operators can compare boolean with integer tokens (boolean tokens are converted to integers as `false = 0`, `true = 1`).
 * The type signatures of a procedure's arguments must match exactly their parameter declaration.
 * Arithmetic operations (`+`, `-`, `*`, `/` `&` `|`) are defined for integers
    and floats only.
 The bitwise AND (`&`), bitwise OR (`|`) and bitwise NOT (`not`) operators are valid only on variables of type integer.
-* Relational operations are defined for integers and booleans.
+* Relational operations are defined for integer and boolean tokens.
 Only comparisons between the compatible types is possible.
 Relational operations return a boolean result.